Strategy for IAS Mains: GS Paper I | IAS Preparation

 - Further, an analysis of question papers from previous years helps one to put the syllabus into better perspective, as often, the true breadth and depth of the syllabus can be better ascertained after analyzing questions which have been asked around the concerned topics.

-This question in Indian History had to be answered mainly from a geographical perspective.
-The BYJU’s UPSC Tablet programme offers Civil Services aspirants a comprehensive course of recorded lectures, covering the entire spectrum of the Civil Services Examination syllabus.
+Candidates can also avail the BYJU’S UPSC Tablet programme which offers Civil Services aspirants a comprehensive course of recorded lectures, covering the entire spectrum of the Civil Services Examination syllabus.
 The lectures are immersive and provide students with easy access to premium content at their fingertips.
 Designed specifically for the Civil Services Examination, this course aligns an aspirant completely with the demands of the examination.